jasonqiu212/feature-branch-workflow/README.md

 ## Welcome

 Widely used in the world of Git, the feature branch workflow makes it easy for multiple developers to work on new features without disturbing the main codebase.
-The main idea behind the workflow is that all feature development should be done in a dedicated branch, instead of the `main` branch.

 - **Who is this for**: Developers, students, and teams.
 - **What you'll learn**: How to follow a feature branch workflow.